-- 1.1: Pursuant to and in accordance with all applicable provisions of Chapter 447, Florida Statutes, the City recognizes the PBA as the exclusive bargaining representatives for all employees in the Bargaining Unit. - 1.2: The bargaining unit is defined by Florida Public Employee's Relations Commission Certification Number 1832, which states as follows:
+- 1.1: Pursuant to and in accordance with all applicable provisions of Chapter 447, Fla.
+Stats., as amended from time to time, the City recognizes the PBA as the exclusive bargaining representatives for all employees in the Bargaining Unit. - 1.2: The bargaining unit is defined by Florida Public Employee's Relations Commission Certification Number 1832, which states as follows: